jacquelineho426/Legends-Of-Math-Prodigy/README.md

-# Legend of Math Prodigy
+# Legends of Math Prodigy

 A twist on Legends of Kingdom Rush and Math Prodigy!